carlosbuss1/meta_dockerflow/README.md

 # Taxonomic Analysis Pipeline Overview

 This repository provides a Python-based pipeline to analyze taxonomic data, calculate summary statistics, and generate visualizations.
 It is containerized using Docker for reproducibility, ensuring consistent results across different environments.
-The pipeline includes a sample dataset (`taxonomic_data.csv`) for testing and supports user-defined taxonomic data.
+The pipeline includes a sample dataset (`taxonomic_data.csv`) for testing and supports user-defined taxonomic dataset.

 ---